LunNova/Blog/content/articles/stable-diffusion-training-notes/index.md

 description = "I fine-tuned stable diffusion at home over a few days, and you can too."

 [taxonomies]
-tags = ["machine learning", "image generation", "stable diffusion", "cuda", "rocm"]
+tags = ["amdgpu", "machine learning", "image generation", "stable diffusion", "cuda", "rocm"]
 +++

 This is a living document which I am using to keep track of my findings during development.